Mafiasource/Mafiasource/public_html/install/README.md

 - Enable any missing extensions
 - Make sure PHP 8.0 or above is installed, any hints within php error_log?
 - Check if Apache2 is functioning correctly, any hints within apache error logs?
 - Remove /.htaccess to see if server error disappears.
-If so test piece by piece to find error causing lines
+If so test piece by piece to find error causing lines.
+  - Some servers won't allow php_value or Options try to #comment these, Mafiasource can be installed without those.
+  - If your apache server doesn't allow DirectoryIndex than Mafiasource cannot be installed among possible other restrictions. (rare, custom setups)
-- DEVELOPMENT global set to true can enable live errors
+- DEVELOPMENT global set to true can enable live PHP errors to the browser, except for fatal errors refer to php error_log

 If all else failed please create an issue, describe your problem as best you can.